-3 Ways to Deal With Stress in Nursing
+10 Ways to Deal With Stress in Nursing

 This is not exactly a newsflash, but it bears repeating: There’s a lot of stress in nursing.
-The long hours, demanding shifts, and fast pace can put a massive strain on your physical, mental, and emotional health.
-Suffice it to say, if you’re wishing you had better ideas for how to reduce stress at work, you’re not alone.
+The long shifts, intense nature of the work, and fast pace can put a massive strain on your physical, mental, and emotional health.
 Over the years, several studies have documented the impact of work stress, but nurse stress is in a category all its own.

 One study found that nurses experiencing excessive stress from work had double the risk for a heart attack.
 Another study discovered that workers who put in more than 10 hours a day had a 60% higher risk for heart disease than those who worked a more standard 7 hours per day.
-Armed with that information, nurses face a myriad of potential poor health outcomes are the result of nursing stress.
-Articles continue to be written on the topic.
+Armed with that information, nurses face a myriad of potential poor health outcomes as the result of high stress levels at work.
+Suffice it to say, if you’re wishing you had better ideas for how to reduce stress in nursing, you’re not alone.

 Stress not only affects nurses’ well-being but can also impact their ability to provide the best, most compassionate care to their patients.
 Small acts of self-care can go a long way to help reduce stress in nursing and prevent compassion fatigue and burnout.

-3 Practical Ways to Deal With Stress in Nursing
+10 Practical Ways to Deal With Stress in Nursing

 But that doesn’t mean you have to get off the couch and start running marathons; there are many different exercises that can help reduce nurse stress, like yoga.
 Whether it’s a challenging yoga class or a slower, relaxing flow, yoga utilizes movements that improve circulation and help calm your mind.